ddimaria/wmcp/wmcp-362/README.md

 Realized gains and losses are taxed at the ordinary income tax rate if held for less than a year and at the capital gains tax rate if held for more than a year.
 Unrealized gains and losses are not taxed and are a form of tax sheltering if client's sell the asset in a year of a lower tax rate than the year the asset was purchased.

 Tax sheltered accounts can help client's avoid withthdrawls since they are earmarked for specific purposes and have a 10% penalty for early withdrawals (like a lock box).
 There are also pshcyholgical costs to withdrawing from tax sheltered accounts.
 In behavioral finance theory, the lock box is a **commitment device** that helps the client avoid withdrawing from the account.
-Realizing gains in a tax sheltered account do not create a taxable event.
+Realizing gains in a tax sheltered account does not create a taxable event.

 Tax sheltering risks include:
 * Senstitive to tax law changes